fontforge/designwithfontforge.com/en-US/Punctuation_and_Symbols.md

 title: Punctuation and Symbols
 ---

-Punctuation and other typographics symbols have a history of their own, separate and apart from the development of the alphabet.
-But you will find that the same design process still applies, including reusing and adapting component elements, and iteratively testing your design choices.
+Punctuation and other typographic symbols have a history of their own, separate and apart from the development of the alphabet.
+But, you will find that the same design process still applies, including reusing and adapting component elements, and iteratively testing your design choices.

 ## Simple punctuation glyphs